jgreely/mastercook-tools/README.md

 just a ZIP file containing an MX2 file, so this is a trivial Bash script to do that.

+* `xml2md` - convert every recipe in an MX2 file into a separate
+Hugo content file, suitable for my [recipe theme].
+This one still needs a bit of work, but it does capture every field I've ever seen used in an MX2 file.

 ## Notes

 * While `mx2toxml` and `mz2` write to files, the rest write to STDOUT, and